ethfinex/efx-api-node/README.md

 ## More Examples

-  Aside from this examples, there are complete examples on the [examples folder](./src/examples)
+  Aside from these examples, there are complete examples in the [examples folder](./src/examples)
 ### Submitting a buy order

 ```js